-Graz, Austria, school shooting: What we know about the victims, shooter
+Austria’s deadliest mass shooting: Who are the Graz victims, shooter?

-At least 10 people have died in Austria’s deadliest mass shooting in the country’s second largest city.
+At least 10 people have died in Austria’s deadliest mass shooting in the country’s second-largest city.

 A shooter has opened fire at a high school in Austria’s second most populous city, Graz.
 At least 10 people have died, including the suspect, according to the city’s mayor and police.